“As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 of the manifold grace of God

-God gives the Christian the responsibility to manage the many-faceted graces of God to the body of Christ.
+A “steward” is a manager.
+God gives the Christian the responsibility to manage his gift for the body of Christ.
 The Christian’s gift is itself a grace from God, and everything that that gift gives represents God’s grace.
 Since God gave us the gift, we cannot claim merit for it.
 No gift we possess belongs to us.
 It belongs to God, and we must use it in God’s interest.
 Every use of God’s gift must manifest God’s grace, not merit.

 God’s gifts of grace come in all sizes and shapes.